 OCCUPATIONS Education and Training Adult and Vocational Education Teachers Are you patient?
 Have you coached sports activities?
 Do you like to speak in front of groups?
 Have you helped out in a school or library?
 Coaches and Scouts College and University Administrators Do you enjoy teaching games to children?
 Are you outgoing?
 Do you like being in school?
 Elementary School Teachers If you answered yes to two or more of the questions above, you might be interested in considering a career in education and training.
-Fitness Trainers and Aerobics Instructors In the Education and Training cluster, you would have the opportunity to guide and train young people.
-As a teacher, you could influence young lives.
-In addition, you could support the work of the High School Teachers influence young lives.
-In addition, you could support the work of the classroom teacher as a counselor, librarian, or principal.
-If you are Librarians interested in working with adults, you could provide training to employees in a business.
-Each of these settings provides you with the chance to help people learn and improve their lives.
-Middle School Teacher Preschool and Kindergarten Teacher Helpful Piqua High School Electives: Speech Psychology Special Education Teacher Child Development Mentoring Speech Pathologist and Audiologist Sociology AP Physics AP Biology Teacher Aides AP Chemistry University and College Teacher Upper Valley Career Technology Center Offerings: Early Childhood Education and Care Teacher Academy Edison Community College Offerings: Early Childhood Education, A.A.S.
+Fitness Trainers and Aerobics Instructors Psychology High School Teachers • Librarians Middle School Teacher Preschool and Kindergarten Teacher • Special Education Teacher Child Development Mentoring Speech Pathologist and Audiologist Sociology AP Physics AP Biology • Teacher Aides AP Chemistry University and College Teacher Upper Valley Career Technology Center Offerings: Early Childhood Education and Care Teacher Academy Edison Community College Offerings: Early Childhood Education, A.A.S.
 Child Development Associate short-term certificate Education-Elementary, A.A.
 Education-Middle School, A.A. and A.S.